ChaewonHwang-01/SiNSR/README.md

 | LR Image | SinSR (1-step) | ResShift (1-step) | ResShift (15-step) |
 |---------|----------------|-------------------|--------------------|
 | <a href="assets/stage1/lr_dogs.png"><img src="assets/stage1/lr_dogs.png" width="240"/></a> | <a href="assets/stage1/single_sinsr_dogs.png"><img src="assets/stage1/single_sinsr_dogs.png" width="240"/></a> | <a href="assets/stage1/single_resshift_dogs.png"><img src="assets/stage1/single_resshift_dogs.png" width="240"/></a> | <a href="assets/stage1/15steps_resshift_dogs.png"><img src="assets/stage1/15steps_resshift_dogs.png" width="240"/></a> |

+**Observations**

+From the reduced-scale experiment, we make the following observations:

+- The student model (SinSR, 1-step) successfully learns a deterministic one-step mapping from the noisy latent to the high-resolution image, producing visually plausible results despite the simplified training setup.
+- Compared to the 1-step ResShift result, SinSR exhibits improved structural consistency and sharper object boundaries.
+- While the 15-step ResShift teacher model still achieves the highest visual quality, the gap between the student and teacher outputs is reasonably small, confirming that the core functionality of SinSR is preserved even under limited computational resources.

+These results validate that the SiNSR training pipeline is correctly implemented and behaves as expected before scaling up to the full experimental setting.

+---

+## Loss Weight Sensitivity Analysis (Stage 1)

+In the original SiNSR paper, the training objective is defined as a weighted sum of three loss terms: inversion loss (L_inverse), distillation loss (L_distill), and ground-truth consistency loss (L_gt), with the default weight ratio set to 1:1:1.

+During the reduced-scale experiment, a significant imbalance in the magnitudes of the individual loss terms was observed.
+In particular, the inversion loss tended to dominate the total loss, causing the optimization process to focus excessively on minimizing inversion error rather than improving reconstruction fidelity with respect to the ground truth.

+To analyze the impact of loss weighting, additional experiments were conducted using different loss ratios while keeping all other training conditions fixed.

+### Case 1: Original paper setting (Loss ratio = 1 : 1 : 1)

+In this setting, the loss weights were configured to follow the original paper, with equal contributions from the inversion loss, distillation loss, and ground-truth consistency loss.